 The UCF Virtual Arboretum is a to scale, 1 km² sample of the Arboretum on the University of Central Florida’s campus.
 In the simulation, the user can walk, sprint, and crouch in first person and interact with nearly every plant visible to them.
 Upon interacting with a plant, a WordPress site opens within the engine and displays information to the user.
 A journal widget keeps track of which plants have and have not been found.

 I served as Lead Developer inside of Unreal Engine on an agile team of 15+, and was responsible for setting up source control using Amazon Web Services and TortoiseSVN, along with optimizing any content within the engine.
 This included collision, lighting, culling, and all blueprints.
+I also created the landscape, along with the height maps and alpha maps used to paint materials onto the terrain.

 I also served as a Lead Programmer, and was responsible for the player controller, UI, interactions, journal, audio, and all wildlife.
 I used Blueprints to drive all events within the simulation.